-Mental healthcare in the Netherlands is more important than ever before, with more people coming forward to talk about their struggles with their own mental health.
+Mental healthcare is more important than ever in the Netherlands, with more and more people coming forward to talk about their struggles with their mental health.

-This is also prevalent in the expat community, who move to another country (usually unaccompanied by family) and have to settle into a completely foreign world.
+Mental healthcare is especially important for internationals in the Netherlands, who face the struggles of moving to another country (often unaccompanied by family) and settling into a completely foreign world.

 Suicide prevention Netherlands: 0800 – 0113

 Where can I get help for mental health problems in the Netherlands?

 If you are suffering from mental health problems, there are a few options that you can try.

 Before we begin, it’s important that you first take out Dutch healthcare insurance, as this is compulsory in the Netherlands.